 I’ve not covered South African towns and cities in a while.
 Today I tackle this topic again for a change.
 The Northern Cape city of Upington (on the banks of the Orange river) is today’s 10 facts topic.
 I’ve never been there (probably because it’s one the hottest places in South Africa).
 It’s the fastest growing city in the Northern Cape province.
 If I’ve left out anything important about Upington that’s worth mentioning, please comment on this post.
-Feel free to check out the other posts in the Facts category on this blog (which is regularly updated).

 Here are 10 facts about Upington: